owncloud/ios-library/README.md

 #### Third part libraries

-ownCloud webDAV library for iOS use AFNetworking version 1.3.0 which is not the latest one.
+ownCloud webDAV library for iOS uses AFNetworking version 1.3.0 which is not the latest one.
 AFNetworking is available under the MIT license.

-ownCloud webDAV library for iOS use some classes based in  https://github.com/zwaldowski/DZWebDAVClient.
+ownCloud webDAV library for iOS uses some classes based in  https://github.com/zwaldowski/DZWebDAVClient.
 Copyright (c) 2012 Zachary Waldowski, Troy Brant, Marcus Rohrmoser, and Sam Soffes.

 ### Compatibility

-ownCloud webDAV library for iOS support iOS 6/ iOS 7 and works in Xcode 5.
+ownCloud webDAV library for iOS supports iOS 6 / iOS 7 and works in Xcode 5.

-ownCloud webDAV library support server since version 4.5.
+ownCloud webDAV library supports ownCloud server from version 4.5.